clemenko/jenkinsworld2018/readme.md

    echo "========================================================================================================="
    ```

-4. Now navigate to `http://$DOCS_URL:8080` by clicking on the url in the terminal.
+4. Now navigate to your host on port 8080.
 Let's start the setup of Jenkins and enter the password.
 It may take a minute or two for the `Unlock Jenkins` page to load.
 Be patient.
 	![](img/jenkins_token.jpg)

 5. Click `Select plugins to install`.